McCovey Cove: Other McCovey Cove hits

 Tim Lincecum has surrendered the most splash hits to visitors, having done so five times.
-The other Giants pitchers to give up multiple splash hits are Johnny Cueto with three and Brett Tomko, Matt Morris, Kevin Correia, Matt Cain, Tim Hudson, Ryan Vogelsong, Hunter Strickland, Madison Bumgarner, and Anthony DeSclafani twice each.
+The other Giants pitchers to give up multiple splash hits are Johnny Cueto with three and Brett Tomko, Matt Morris, Kevin Correia, Matt Cain, Tim Hudson, Ryan Vogelsong, Hunter Strickland, Madison Bumgarner, Anthony DeSclafani, Spencer Bivens, and Logan Webb twice each.
 Correia is the only pitcher to have given up a splash hit both as a Giant and as a visiting pitcher while pitching for the Los Angeles Dodgers in 2014.

 Two Giants pitchers have surrendered splash hits to the same visiting player twice each: Morris to Carlos Delgado on April 26, 2006, and May 9, 2007 and Lincecum to Adam LaRoche on August 11, 2007, and August 27, 2010.

-Players from the Giants and visiting teams have hit home runs into McCovey Cove in the same game three times: on May 28, 2001 (Felipe Crespo and Mark Grace); May 12, 2014 (Tyler Colvin and Freddie Freeman); and August 9, 2019 (Stephen Vogt and Bryce Harper).
+Players from the Giants and visiting teams have hit home runs into McCovey Cove in the same game four times: on May 28, 2001 (Felipe Crespo and Mark Grace); May 12, 2014 (Tyler Colvin and Freddie Freeman); August 9, 2019 (Stephen Vogt and Bryce Harper); and August 26, 2026 (Rafael Devers and Héctor Rodríguez).

 Daulton Varsho's splash hit on September 5, 2020 marked his first MLB career home run.
 Charlie Blackmon's splash hit on June 7, 2022 marked his 200th career home run.

-On October 3, 2024, John "JT" Taylor of the BaseballBatBros YouTube channel hit the Cove twice during the filming of a home run derby video at Oracle Park.
+On October 4, 2024, John "JT" Taylor of the BaseballBatBros YouTube channel hit the Cove twice during the filming of a home run derby video at Oracle Park.
 The first splash hit occurred with a Louisville Slugger RA13 maple bat, and the second with a 2016 Easton Mako XL USSSA bat.
 On July 10, 2025, BaseballBatBros returned to Oracle Park to film a video of JT's brother, Will, attempting to recreate two iconic Giants home runs: Andrés Galarraga's 495-foot home run that reached the Coca-Cola bottle in deep left field in 2001 (the farthest home run ever hit at Oracle Park) and Barry Bonds' all-time record-breaking 756th career home run that landed behind Triples Alley in right center field in 2007.
 Will's attempts to replicate the home runs were unsuccessful, but he successfully recorded a splash hit at the end of the video.

 On March 24, 2025, Riley Greene of the Detroit Tigers hit the water during a preseason game, but this would not be counted toward his career home run total.

 On July 11, 2025, Shohei Ohtani of the Dodgers became the first pitcher to hit a home run into the Cove, although he was in the lineup as the designated hitter in that game.